Where is the best place to save photos? How to store photos

 • [email protected]: 25Gb, free.

-This was the third element proper photo storage.
+This was the third component proper storage of photos.

-9. Everything, now you can sleep peacefully.
-And be sure that 20 years later, when your children ask about the wedding photos of their parents, you will not look away and wet a tear with the corner of your apron, but arrange a quiet family dinner by the fireplace with a look at home photo archives.
+9. That’s it, now you can sleep peacefully.
+And be sure that 20 years later, when your children ask about their parents’ wedding photographs, you will not look away and wipe away a tear with the corner of your apron, but will have a quiet family dinner by the fireplace looking through home photo archives.

 10. Do all of the above TODAY.
 And don't argue.
-And don't put off tomorrow.
+And don't put it off until tomorrow.
 Just do it today and that's it.

-The place on it will eventually run out anyway.
-Further, most photographers simply copy pictures from the camera to the hard drive of their computer, without even thinking about their further safety.
-But in vain ...
-Due to a simple shock of a laptop, a power surge, or simply a malfunction in the electronics, your entire photo archive can be lost literally in an instant.
-In this article, we will tell you how and where to store photos securely, and what storage system is best for your purposes.
+The space on it will eventually run out anyway.
+Then most photographers simply copy the pictures from the camera to the hard drive of their computer, without even thinking about their further safety.
+But in vain...
+Due to a simple shock to the laptop, a power surge, or simply a malfunction of the electronics, your entire photo archive can be lost literally in an instant.
+In this article, we'll tell you how and where to store photos safely, and which storage system will best suit your needs.

-In my photographic practice, an unpleasant situation has already happened twice, when the hard drive stopped working, and all the data on it was lost.
-For the first time this happened for no apparent reason: one day the computer did not turn on.
-The second time I just dropped the laptop from a height of about half a meter.
+In my photographic practice, an unpleasant situation has already happened twice when the hard drive stopped working and all the data on it was lost.
+For the first time this happened without visible reasons: one day the computer did not turn on.
+The second time I simply dropped the laptop from a height of about half a meter.
 This turned out to be enough.
 A very unpleasant situation, but not fatal.
-Because in both cases, the most valuable data (and for a photographer, this is primarily a photo archive) I had copied to a separate medium.
-So, the main rule of secure data storage is that you should always have up-to-date backup copies of files on a separate medium.
+Because in both cases, the most valuable data (and for a photographer this is, first of all, a photo archive) was copied to a separate medium.
+So, the main rule for secure data storage is that you should always have up-to-date backup copies of your files on a separate medium.

-When the trees were big and the cameras were 6 megapixels, some photographers managed to burn their photo archives to DVDs and then just stack them.
-Now this approach may seem ridiculous: what kind of self-discipline and perseverance do you need to have in order not to forget to write down a couple of discs with photographs after each photo session?
-In addition, modern laptop models are increasingly supplied without a CD-ROM.
+When trees were big and cameras were 6-megapixel, some photographers managed to record their photo archives on DVDs and then simply stack them.
+Now this approach may seem ridiculous: what kind of self-discipline and perseverance do you need to have in order to remember to write down a couple of blanks with photographs after each photo shoot?
+Besides modern models Notebooks are increasingly supplied without a CD-ROM.

-Today, hard drives are the most reliable yet affordable media for storing photos.
-We will look at two ways to organize storage: using external hard drives and using hard drives inside your desktop computer.
+Today, the most reliable and affordable storage media for photos are hard drives.
+We'll look at two ways to organize your storage system: using external hard drives and using hard drives inside your desktop computer.
 Let's start with external drives.

 Storage system for photo travelers

-For many photographers, a laptop has become the same creative tool as a camera: it accompanies its owner on trains around the city, on outdoor photo shoots, and on distant expeditions.
-The pictures taken are reviewed on the laptop, the most successful ones are selected, partially processed ... and, of course, the results of the shooting are stored.
-It is on him that the entire burden of responsibility for the filmed material falls.
-But even in the field, you can easily and easily apply data backup.
-The best solution for this is WD's My Passport and My Passport Ultra drives.
+For many photographers, a laptop has become the same creative tool as a camera: it accompanies its owner on trains around the city, at outdoor photo shoots, and on long-distance expeditions.
+The photographs taken are reviewed on the laptop, the most successful ones are selected, partially processed... and, of course, the results of the shooting are stored.
+It is he who bears the entire burden of responsibility for the filmed material.
+But even in the field, data backup can be done easily and simply.
+The best solution for this is the My Passport and My Passport Ultra drives from WD.

-These compact and lightweight hard drives have capacities ranging from 500 GB to 2 TB, which is the current record for a device of this format (2.5” external drives).
-A fast USB 3.0 interface is used to connect to a computer (the previous version, USB 2.0, is also supported).
-The device does not need an outlet to power it, which allows you to work with it anywhere.
+These compact and lightweight drives have capacities from 500 GB to 2 TB, which is currently a record for devices of this format (2.5” external drives).
+To connect to a computer, a fast USB 3.0 interface is used (the previous version, USB 2.0, is also supported).
+The device does not require a power outlet to power it, allowing you to use it anywhere.

-Now for the fun part: With the WD SmartWare Pro backup software that comes with My Passport Ultra, you can sync folders on your hard drive and on your drive.
-When the drive is connected to the computer in the background, all changes that have occurred to the folder on your laptop are automatically made into the backup copy: edited files are updated, newly created files are copied, deleted ones are erased.
+Now comes the fun part: Using the WD SmartWare Pro backup software included with My Passport Ultra, you can sync folders on your hard drive and drive.
+When you connect the drive to your computer in the background, all changes that have occurred to the folder on your laptop are absolutely automatically added to the backup copy: edited files are updated, newly created ones are copied, and deleted ones are erased.
 In addition, My Passport Ultra allows you to copy your files not only to the drive itself, but also to the Dropbox cloud service if you are connected to the Internet.

 A simple solution for amateur photographers

-Not all of us spend days and months on long trips.
-Someone prefers to return home every day and look at fresh photos, sitting in their favorite chair with a cup of coffee in front of a large monitor.
-In this case, a larger My Book external drive will suit you.
-It will stand at your place near your PC and delight not only with its strict design, but also with an impressive volume - up to 3TB!
-This drive also connects to your computer via a high-speed USB 3.0 interface and comes with free WD SmartWare automatic backup software.
-In addition, such a solution to some extent will be a more reliable storage for the archive, since it is less likely than mobile drives to face such troubles as falling or accidental bumps.
+Not all of us spend days and months traveling long distances.
+Some people prefer to return home every day and look at fresh photos, sitting in their favorite chair with a cup of coffee in front of a large monitor.
+In that case, the larger My Book external drive is the way to go.
+It will stand in your home near your PC and will delight not only strict design, but also with an impressive volume – up to 3TB!
+This drive also connects to a computer via a high-speed USB 3.0 interface and comes complete with free program for automatic WD SmartWare backup.
+In addition, such a solution will to some extent be a more reliable storage for the archive, since it is less likely to suffer from such troubles as falling or accidental impacts than mobile drives.

-All the drives we've looked at so far have had one thing in common: the USB interface.
-But if you have a local network at home (and after all, almost everyone now has a Wi-Fi router installed), then why not connect the computer to the drive using this very network?
+All the drives that we looked at before had one thing in common: a USB interface.
+But if you have a local network at home (and almost everyone now has a Wi-Fi router), then why not connect your computer to the drive using this very network?
 My Book Live is not equipped with USB, but with a Gigabit Ethernet network interface.
-This means that you can put it next to your router, connect them with a power cord (which, of course, is included in the kit) and access data remotely, for example, via Wi-Fi.
-Configuration using the included software is carried out automatically with just a couple of clicks, even a person who is far from network technologies can handle it.
-Five minutes - and all your home computers already "see" the drive, all members of your family can store their files on it, regardless of which operating system they use - MAC or Windows.
-Naturally, the network interface is not a hindrance to backup using WD SmartWare.
-It's also available with My Book Live: data from synced folders is saved automatically in the background when your computer is connected to your home network.
-Moreover, you can use this drive as a centralized storage for backups from several computers in the house, all data will be transferred within your local network.
+This means that you can place it next to your router, connect them with a power cord (it, of course, comes included) and access data remotely, for example, via Wi-Fi.
+Setup using the included software is carried out automatically with just a couple of clicks; even a person far from network technologies can handle it.
+Five minutes - and all your home computers already “see” the drive; all members of your family can store their files on it, regardless of what operating system they use - MAC or Windows.
+Naturally, the network interface is not a hindrance for backup using WD SmartWare.
+It's also available with My Book Live: data from synced folders is saved automatically in the background when your computer is connected to home network.
+Moreover, you can use this drive as a centralized storage location for backups from multiple computers in the house, all data will be transferred within your local network.

 But all the advantages of My Book Live do not end there.
 A few more clicks and you can set up remote data access from mobile devices.
-Save pictures from your iPhone to your hard drive, or vice versa download a movie to your tablet from your hard drive - all this has become accessible and easy with the help of special applications for smartphones and tablets.
-WD2go and WDphotos applications allow you to access your hard drive not only from the local network, but also from the outside (if you have an Internet connection).
+Save pictures from your iPhone to your hard drive or, conversely, download a movie to your tablet. hard drive- all this has become accessible and simple with the help of special applications for smartphones and tablets.
+The WD2go and WDphotos applications allow you to access your hard drive not only from the local network, but also from the outside (if you have an Internet connection).

-Well, if you have Internet access, then you can now access your files from anywhere in the world using the WD 2go service: register web access in the device settings (you just need to specify your name and email address), log in to the portal www.wd2go.com and view the contents of our archive via the Internet.
+Well, if you have access to the Internet, then you can now access your files from anywhere in the world using the WD 2go service: in the device settings we register web access (you just need to indicate your name and address Email), log in to the portal www.wd2go.com and view the contents of your archive via the Internet.
 So, for example, if you need some important files in the office, you can remotely access this drive and download everything.

-It remains to be added that My Book Live is produced in exactly the same volumes as My Book - from 1 to 3 TB.
+It remains to add that My Book Live is produced in exactly the same volumes as My Book - from 1 to 3 TB.

-Three terabytes - to someone it will seem just a huge amount.
-But professional photographers can fill up even such a hard drive fairly quickly.
+Three terabytes - to some this may seem like a huge amount.
+But professional photographers can fill up even such a hard drive quite quickly.
 They need a more serious model: My Book Live Duo.
-Its main difference from the usual My Book Live is that there are not one, but two hard drives inside.
-In this case, the possible storage capacity is from 4 to 8 terabytes.
+Its main difference from the regular My Book Live is that there is not one, but two hard drives inside.
+In this case, the possible storage capacity ranges from 4 to 8 terabytes.

-It would seem that a trifle is just a doubled volume.
-But the use of two hard drives inside the drive allows you to approach data storage differently: if the owner of the device wants it, information can be written to disks in parallel (RAID 1).
-Yes, but the storage capacity will be reduced by half.
-But even if one of the disks fails, you will not lose important data.
-You can completely entrust the photo archive to such a network storage, even without saving it in the memory of your computer.
-The second difference with My Book Live Duo is the USB port, where you can plug in another drive to expand your storage capacity or create a restore point.
+It would seem like a small thing - just double the volume.
+But the use of two hard drives inside the drive allows for different approaches to data storage: if the owner of the device wants it, information can be written to the disks in parallel (RAID 1).
+Yes, but the storage capacity will be halved.
+But even if one of the drives fails, you will not lose important data.
+You can completely trust your photo archive to such network storage, without even saving it in your computer’s memory.
+The second difference with the My Book Live Duo is the USB port, into which you can connect another drive to expand the storage capacity or create a restore point.

-Another interesting feature of this model is the possibility of self-disassembly and replacement of hard drives inside.
-The memory ran out, they took out the full hard drives and put them on the shelf.
+One more interesting feature This model allows you to independently disassemble and replace the hard drives inside.
+We ran out of memory, took out the full hard drives and put them on a shelf.
 And in their place we put new, empty ones.

 For computer processing professionals

-If, for one reason or another, ready-made storage systems do not suit you, you can create a storage system yourself.
-For example, the easiest backup option might be to add another hard drive to your desktop computer.
-Then it remains only to configure backup using certain software products.
-For example, when you import photos from a flash drive, Adobe Lightroom can create backups in the location you specify.
+If for one reason or another ready-made storage systems are not suitable for you, you can create a storage system yourself.
+For example, the most simple option A backup implementation could be adding another hard drive to your desktop computer.
+Then all that remains is to set up backup using certain software products.
+For example, when you import photos from a flash drive, Adobe Lightroom can create backup copies in a location you specify.
 Or you can simply sync multiple folders on your computer using the Sync Toy utility for Windows.
-You can also use the already mentioned WD Smartware Pro by purchasing it on the manufacturer's website.
+You can also use the already mentioned WD Smartware Pro by purchasing it on the manufacturer’s website.
 This program will independently track the latest changes in files on any disks installed in your PC.

 It is important to choose the right hard drive that best suits your purposes.
-If it will only be used for backup, then one of the WD Green drives will be the best solution.
-This range has proven to be the quietest and coolest drives on the market.
-Other important features of the "green" series include an impressive volume (up to 3 TB) and an excellent price per gigabyte ratio.
-If you plan to install an operating system on the same hard drive or perform complex file processing directly from the disk (for example, video editing), then you need more speed.
-For these purposes, it is better to prefer another line - WD Black: these drives are speed and performance champions among PC models.
+If it will only be used for backup, then the best solution there will be one of the WD Green series drives.
+This line has proven itself to be the quietest and coolest drives on the market.
+From others important features The “green” series is worth noting its impressive volume (up to 3 TB) and excellent price per gigabyte ratio.
+If you plan to install an operating system on the same hard drive or perform complex file processing directly from the disk (for example, video editing), then you will need more performance.
+For these purposes, it is better to prefer another line - WD Black: these drives are record holders for speed and performance among models for PCs.

-They are specially designed to work in small NAS (for home and small office): they support 24/7 operation, have low noise and power consumption, and are compatible with the vast majority of NAS
+They are specifically designed to work in small NAS (for home and small office): support 24/7 operation, have low noise and power consumption and are compatible with the vast majority of NAS

 Summarize?

-Don't wait for the first negative data loss experience.
-Get smart about the idea of backing up your files now.
+Don't wait for your first negative experience with data loss.
+Think rationally about the idea of backing up your files now.
 And then just choose the solution that suits you best.
-Fortunately, there are devices on the market today for every taste: from light and compact external drives with a USB interface and a convenient backup program to serious multi-drive drives that can be used both for storing photos and for processing.
-Choose the one that suits you!
-And we, in turn, in the very near future will tell you about several of the most successful models of drives, conduct their tests and describe in detail the entire setup process.
+Fortunately, today there are devices on the market for every taste: from light and compact external drives with a USB interface and a convenient backup program to serious multi-disk drives that can be used both for storing photographs and for processing.
+Choose what suits you!
+And we, in turn, will tell you in the very near future about several of the most successful models drives, we will test them and describe in detail the entire setup process.

 “What is the best way to store photos on a computer?” - I am often asked this question, and today I will tell you how I do it.
 After all, my archive of family and client photos with a volume of more than 500 GB requires order in storage, otherwise it will be difficult to quickly find the necessary photos and generally find them among tens of thousands of files :).

-The human brain can remember the details of a moment in life, if you specify the date and place when it happened.
-It's the same approach used by the wonderful Evernote note-taking app and by hypnotists (yes!) to get details from your subconscious mind.
-I use a specific date format and a description of the location or event type for the folder name.
-This allows me to quickly find photo folders for a specific date and refine them by description.
+The human brain can remember the details of a moment in life if it is given the date and place when it happened.
+The same approach is used by the wonderful Evernote program for saving notes and by hypnotists (yes!) to extract details from your subconscious.
+I use a specific date format and a description of the location or type of event to name the folder.
+This allows me to quickly find folders with photographs taken on a specific date and refine them by description.

-For example, I shoot relatives and friends at the birthday party of one of them on March 8 this year.
-The folder where I will store photos from this photo shoot, I will call it “2014.03.08 Birthday.
-Petya Ivanov.
+For example, I am photographing relatives and friends at the birthday party of one of them on March 8th of this year.
+I will name the folder where I will store photos from this shoot “2014.03.08 Birthday.
+Petya Ivanov."

 More examples:

-Examples are real, I just changed the name.
-I note that I used to call folders in Latin, but now I write in Cyrillic more often, this is not important.
+The examples are real, I just changed my name.
+I note that I used to call folders in Latin, but now I often write in Cyrillic, this is not important.

-At the beginning of the file name, I write the year through the dot, then the month and then the day of the date when the shooting was taking place, because this allows you to automatically sort in ascending order of the date.
+At the beginning of the file name, I write the year separated by a dot, then the month and then the number of the date when the shooting took place, since this allows you to automatically sort in ascending date order.
 It is very comfortable.
-For clarity, see the photo of the final structure for storing photos one chapter below.
+For clarity, look at the photo of the final structure for storing photos one chapter below.

-When we go on big trips, then, of course, we bring many photographs in addition to impressions.
-I usually store photos on the day of shooting inside their shared folder and specify the location (as in the example below) or event, here is a good example from a trip to France (photos are in Facebook):
+When we go on big trips, of course, in addition to impressions, we bring a lot of photographs.
+I usually store photos on the day of shooting inside their shared folder and specify the location (as in the example below) or event, here clear example from a trip to France (photos are in Facebook):

-If the shooting dates fall on the new year, then I save them in the year when the shooting was started, i.e., as in the example above, in 2012.
+If the shooting dates fall on the new year, then I save them in the year when the shooting began, i.e., as in the example above, in 2012.

 What does the final structure for storing photos look like?

-What do you do with freshly taken or decommissioned photos?
+What to do with newly taken or copied photographs?

-If you're parsing or retouching your photos after you've taken them, I recommend creating a folder where you save all your new photos.
-As you process them, you will transfer them to a folder for storing photos.
+If you're sorting through or processing photos after shooting, I recommend creating a folder in which you save all new photos.
+As you process them, you will move them into a photo storage folder.

-This allows you to always know that the photos are either in the archive or in the folder for processing, and not somewhere else on the computer.
-An important point - name the folder immediately correctly, i.e. in the “date - event” format, so that the folders are immediately sorted by date.
+This allows you to always know that the photos are either in the archive or in a folder for processing, and not somewhere else on the computer.
+Important point- name the folder correctly right away, i.e. in the “date - event” format, so that the folders are immediately sorted by date.

-And what to do with photos on a mobile phone?
+What to do with photos on your mobile phone?

-Now, for many, a phone with its advanced camera is actually a pocket camera.
-This is convenient when you can take something useful and not very useful :), and we often leave photos on the phone without sorting them out or copying them to the computer in the first folder that comes across.
+Nowadays, for many people, a phone with its advanced camera is actually a pocket camera.
+This is convenient when you can take pictures of something useful and not so useful :), and we often leave photos on the phone without sorting them out or transferring them to the computer in the first folder we come across.

-I also sometimes shoot with my phone, but I adhere to the following rules with photos on it:
+I also sometimes take pictures on my phone, but I stick to following rules with photos on it:

-• If these are photos from a meeting or some event that I save in the file structure (for example, a work project or attending a conference), I write off the photo in a folder dedicated to this event.
-The principle of the folder name is the same - the "date-event" format.
+• If it's a photo from a meeting or event that I'm saving in a file storage structure (like a work project or attending a conference), I file the photo in a folder dedicated to that event.
+The principle of the folder name is the same - the “date-event” format.

-• If these are photos “for myself”, I save them in an archive with photos, add an indication to the name that they are from a mobile phone, for example, “2014.03.23 Home (mobile)”.
+• If these are photographs “for myself,” I save them in the archive with photographs, adding to the title an indication that they are from a mobile phone, for example, “2014.03.23 Home (mobile).”

-• A number of quickly needed photos are stored on the phone, and I always have a fresh backup of them in case I lose my phone.
-I delete all unnecessary photos on it.
+• A certain number of quickly needed photos are stored on the phone, and I always have a fresh backup copy of them in case the phone is lost.
+All unnecessary photos on it I delete.

 And how can I bring order to my chaos now?

-To put things in order, you need to make a little effort and take the following steps:
+To put things in order, you need to put in a little effort and take the following steps:

-If you already have a lot of folders with photos, you can at least put them in one folder to start, so as not to search all over the disk.
+If you already have a lot of folders with photos, you can start by at least putting them in one folder so as not to search through the entire disk.
 In the future, as you search or desire, rename the folders and transfer them to your structure.

-1. Fold new photos already in the correct place.
+1. Place new photos in the right place.

-I also want to remind you once again that your photo archive should be backed up so that if you lose files, you will not lose memory in the form of photos.
-Pay attention to this, do not put it off until later and do not hope for a chance!
-I personally went through this twice already ( the second time - already without consequences) and I know how painful it is to lose the only pictures that can no longer be replenished, your relatives, loved ones and friends.
+I also want to remind you again that your photo archive should be backed up so that if you lose your files, you won't lose your memory in the form of photos.
+Pay attention to this, don’t put it off later and don’t hope for chance!
+I personally have already gone through this twice ( the second time - no consequences) and I know how painful it is to lose the only pictures that can no longer be replaced, of your family, loved ones and friends.
 Take care of your insurance in the IT world.

 Read also